github/KustoSchemaTools/README.md

 ### Cluster configuration management

 Cluster configuration changes are handled by the `KustoClusterOrchestrator`.
 Currently, the only supported feature is [`Capacity Policies`](https://learn.microsoft.com/en-us/kusto/management/capacity-policy?view=azure-data-explorer).
 The orchestrator expects a file path to a configuration file.
+A key design principle is that you only need to specify the properties you wish to set or change.
+Any property omitted in your policy file will be ignored, preserving its current value on the cluster.
 A sample file could look like this:

 ```yaml
 connections: